Table of Contents

 - How can merchants fight code P03 chargebacks?

 - How can merchants prevent code P03 chargebacks?

 - About American Express chargeback reason codes

 Merchants who receive a chargeback for a transaction placed with an American Express card may encounter reason code P03, which indicates a transaction that was not processed correctly by the merchant.
 The actual underlying cause of this chargeback is usually either friendly fraud or merchant error.
 Merchants who believe they have received an invalid chargeback under reason code P03 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 American Express chargeback reason code P03 falls under the “Processing Errors” category.
 The shorthand description is “Credit Processed as Charge.”
-This means that the cardholder is asking for a chargeback on the basis that the merchant processed a transaction that was supposed to be a refund—a credit of funds back to their account—but the merchant ran it as a regular transaction that took funds from their account instead.
+This means that the cardholder claims that the merchant mistakenly processed a refund as a transaction, charging their account instead of crediting it.